ef81sp/ime-vs-input-keyboard-shortcut/slides.md

 <VCaptions
   :en-captions="[
     'Let\'s review IME shortcuts.',
-    'It depends on the IME, but generally it works like this', 'Space to start conversion.',
+    'It depends on the type of IME, but generally it works like this', 'Space to start conversion.',
     'Tab to start completion.',
-    'Enter to confirm the selected candidate.',
+    'Enter to confirm the selected candidate.
+Then...', '',
     '...Well,',
     'There are various others, but the important point is that', 'unexpected keys might be used as common shortcuts.',